5 Things You Didn’t Know About Microchips

 About the size of a grain of rice, a microchip only contains one piece of information: a unique 9, 10, or 15-digit number (think of it like your pet’s social security number).
-For the microchip to work, it needs to be registered in an online registry (like the free Found Animals Microchip Registry).
+For the microchip to work, it needs to be registered in an online registry.
 Without registration, the microchip is useless, just as your social security number would be meaningless unless it correlated back to your name in a database.
 An unregistered microchip is extremely difficult to trace back to the owner, and a busy shelter may not have the time or resources to track down that information.
 (Remember: the registration needs to be updated if you ever move or change your phone number.)

 Another common misconception is that just because the shelter microchipped your pet when you adopted from the shelter, the microchip is automatically registered to you.
 In fact, your pet’s microchip may still be registered to the shelter, or even to the previous owner.
 It could even still be unregistered after all this time if the shelter never registered it on your behalf.

 To check if your pet’s microchip is registered, you can use AAHA’s pet microchip lookup tool.
 This useful tool tells you if/where a microchip is registered.
 AVID does not participate in this tool.
 If AAHA’s website points to AVID, we recommend calling AVID directly to see if your pet’s microchip is registered with them.